-Demand for BT Sports Powers BT's Results (Reuters).
+Strong Demand for New Sports Service Powers BT's Earnings

 British Telecom said that more than two million homes had subscribed to its new sports service, boosting BT's quarterly consumer revenue growth-rate to its highest in a decade.